CMPT-276-SPRING-2025/final-project-16-moons/README.md

 Nicole Stuart<br>

 ## Project Description
 A travel application that consolidates all your planning/vacation needs into one convenient place.
 Provides functionality to create shared calendars to plan vacations with your friends, search for local eateries and find events happening nearby.
-Eliminates the need to switch between multiple different applications and makes your trip details easy to keep track of and access.
+Eliminates the need to switch between multiple different applications and makes your trip details easy to keep track of.